Design of the Weed Manager System

 by each orgnization;

-- impose a certain uniformity on
+- imposes a certain uniformity on

 each organization to define exactly what and how data is collected.

-Each individual user will
+Each individual user

 which fields to collect, and which are required;